Bobidium/GroupTheory/3. Quotient Groups/Lagrange's Theorem and Products of Groups.md

 showing that $HK \subseteq KH$.
 Hence, if $HK \leq G$, then $HK = KH$.

 >[!abstract] Key Idea
 >When we want to prove this type of commutativity property for groups, it is common to consider the **inverse of a product**.
 This same idea can be used to prove that if every element in a group has order $2$, then this group must be abelian.
-(See [[Definition and Elementary Properties of Groups#Elementary Properties]])
+(See [[Definition and Elementary Properties of Groups#Relevent Definitions]])

 A weaker formulation of this necessary and condition relationship reveals the relationship between the product and the normalizer: